MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

     }
     ```

-    * Senders must include the `authentication` field with a token exchange resource.
+    * Teams client must include the `authentication` field with a token exchange resource.

 1. The channel delivers this invoke to the bot, which uses the token to finalize the token exchange process with the Token Service and Azure AD.
 The Token Service delivers the user's access token to the bot.
    * Receivers ignore the authentication if the value is incorrect.